rundeck/rundeck/docs/en/manual/04-jobs.md

 fi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-> Note, The replacement token syntax is only supported in script files (ie, not command steps).
+> Note, The replacement token syntax is only supported in inline script steps (ie, not script file or command steps).

 ## Escaped values